ripytide/metapac/README.md

 ### Hooks

-There are two hooks that allow you to run a custom command before and after `metapac` installs your package: `before_install` and `after_install`.
-These hooks are configured on a per-package basis.
-One use-case for `arch` packages is to enable a package's `systemd` service after it is installed.
+Hooks are commands that you can add per-package in your group files.
+They get run by `metapac` at various stages in some of `metapac`'s commands.

-This means you can declaratively maintain your enabled `systemd` services.
+One of the main use-case is to allow you to declaratively maintain your enabled `systemd` services alongside each package in your group files.
 See the [`Group Files`](#group-files) section for some examples.

-> [!WARNING]
-> A package's hooks are only run when the package is installed by
+- `before_install`: Run before a package is installed.
+Only applies to the `metapac sync` command.
+- `after_install`: Run after a package is installed.
+Only applies to the `metapac sync` command.
-> `metapac`.
-If a package is already installed then running `metapac sync`
+- `before_sync`: Run before installing any packages, regardless of whether the package is already installed or not.
+Only applies to the `metapac sync` command.
-> will not run the hooks since it will not have to install the package.
-You
-> can uninstall the package and then re-install it using `metapac sync`
-> ensure the hooks are run.
+- `after_sync`: Run after installing all packages, regardless of whether the package was already installed or not.
+Only applies to the `metapac sync` command.

 ### Advanced usage